tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

     background: $c;
 }
 ```

-This means the only way of importing the mixins mean't using numerous `@import` at-rules and one-by-one importing the partial files to our main file for compilation.
+We would have to import each file by using numerous `@import` at-rules and one by one import the partial files to our main file for usage and eventually compilation.

 {% filename "style.scss" %}